 - Lovingly share the facts so your loved one can make their own decisions without being blindsided.

 - Let go of taking things personally and let go of nagging.

 - Allow yourself to enjoy the moments in front of you as they rise up.

 - Rely on a Greater Guide to see you through the challenging times.
-For some, that Guide is God.
-For others, inner wisdom.
-For others, nature or the universe.
-Take the time to determine what it is for you and make time to build a relationship with that which is beyond ego in order to rise above pettiness in your life.
+Whether that Guide is God, inner wisdom, nature, the universe, or something else, take time to develop a relationship with your Guide.

 To help another person have the best chance of sustaining their recovery, your BALM® recovery must be strong.
-It is possible to Be A Loving Mirror, and in some ways is easier once there is recovery in the home, as the person you are BALMing to has a growing presence of mind rather than a deteriorating one.
+In some ways, it is easier to Be A Loving Mirror once there is recovery in the home, because the person you are BALMing to has a growing presence of mind rather than a deteriorating one.

-One of the joys of family life in recovery is how over time, our loved one BALMs to us as well.
+One of the joys of family life in recovery is when our loved one begins to BALM to us!